webdevmajstry/001-zero-waste/README.md

 Any new component must have component tests provided in a `*.test.js(x)` file placed next to the component.
 All of the tests must pass before merging new content to the `main` branch.

 Any new additions to the `components` folder must be reflected in a respective story in Storybook.

+### Reporting bugs

+In case you encounter a bug in the application, a fix for which lies out of scope of your current work - **DO NOT** attempt to solve it within your current task's work.
+Instead create an issue in Github repo **and** a ticket in JIRA so that someone else can pick it up when they're free.